sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 At this point, you should have a running instance of SAP HANA, express edition.

 ### Connect to SAP HANA, express edition

->This step only needs to be completed if you currently do not have access to an SAP HANA Instance and did not setup an SAP HANA instance using the SAP HANA Cloud free tier as explained in step 3.
+>This step only needs to be completed if you currently do not have access to an SAP HANA Instance and did not set up an SAP HANA instance using the SAP HANA Cloud free tier as explained in step 3.

 A default installation will contain one [system](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/39da3d057f56427ab1bb7f738ca9e7ce.html) database named **SYSTEMDB** and one [tenant](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/623afd167e6b48bf956ebb7f2142f058.html) database named **HXE**.